PDF Annotator

 Text Tool — In Detail

-• Use the Text size slider (12–48 px) to control the font size.
+• Use the Text size slider (12–48 px) to set the font size before placing.

-• Text annotations have a white outline/stroke so they remain readable over dark backgrounds.
+• Text has a white outline so it stays readable over dark backgrounds.

-• After committing, use the Select tool to reposition or resize the text label.
+• After committing, switch to Select to reposition or resize the text block.

 Eraser Tool — In Detail